 As Collin Ellis, remarked in his great article on Agile PMOs “The fact of the matter is, if you need a central ‘unit’ to tell a project manager to follow a process to build a plan to deliver a project, then you’ve already failed.”

 The PMO must be an empowering influence in the project community, not a disempowering one.
-I wish I was at the conference to see, for example, Richard Hendrickse talk on “Developing PMO Servant Leaders”.
+Earlier this year Richard Hendrickse talked on “Developing PMO Servant Leaders”.
 Surely this is the style and culture that the PMO must seize if project management and project managers are to remain relevant in our organisations?

 Requiem for the Project Manager